amanosan/ML-from-scratch/README.md

-# Machine Learning Algorithms from Scracth
+# Machine Learning Algorithms from Scratch

 ### Implementation of Popular Machine Learning Algorithms from Scratch using Python.